-CatholicCare understands the importance and value of involving tenants in decisions about issues that affect you.
-Therefore tenants are encouraged to provide feedback through a variety of channels including exit interviews, meetings of tenants and at informal social events.
-We also understand your feedback provides us with an ongoing measure of how well we are meeting the housing needs of tenants, how contractors are doing their work, and tenants views on policy issues that the organisation may be considering.
+CatholicCare understands the importance and value of tenants being involved in the CatholicCare Housing’s decision making processes about issues that affect them.
+Tenants are encouraged to provide feedback through exit interviews, meetings of tenants, annual surveys and informal social events.
+We also understand that feedback from tenants provides the organisation with an ongoing measure of how well it is meeting the housing needs of tenants, how contractors are doing their work and tenants views on policy issues that the organisation may be considering.

 Complaints & Appeals